manoharsena/Day-20-Dictionary/README.md

 We can get the meaning of the word from the dictionary by entering the word in search box and a click of search button.

-To view the Covid Details app in browser [Click Here](https://tn-covid-19.netlify.app/)
+To view the Dictionary app in browser [Click Here](https://dreamy-dictionary.netlify.app/)

 <br />